gitretard/rfsp/README.md

 mode: send and recv

+Also please note that even though I MADE THE PROTOCOL. the program itself doesnt follow it exactly (indexing issue + skill issue)

 Metadata packet (512 bytes):
 The metadata packet will be sent to the receiver at the start of sending the file.
 0-8 bytes: u64 size in bytes
-8-12 bytes: idempt
-13-511 bytes: Filename (will be truncated if longer than that) // Kept at 1 packet for the sake of simplicity
+8-12 bytes: idempt (must always be 0 at metadata handshake if not recv will send Cancel) 13-512 bytes: Filename (will be truncated if longer than that) // Kept at 1 packet for the sake of simplicity

 Data packet (512 bytes):
-0-8 bytes: The Hash of the entire packet (u64 rust default hasher) 9 byte: Opcode (1: Cancel, 2:Finished: close conn) 10-14 bytes: Packet count that starts as 0. so if the same packet gets sent again ignore the packet (u32) (idempt) (Thanks tom scott)
+0-8 bytes: The Hash of the entire packet (u64 rust default hasher) 9 byte: Opcode (1: Cancel, 2: Finished. close conn) 10-14 bytes: Packet count that starts as 0. so if the same packet gets sent again ignore the packet (u32) (idempt) (Thanks tom scott)
 15-512 bytes: The actual file